balakreshnan/Samples2023/AzureAI/chatgptsust.md

-# Chat GPT View on Global Warning
+# Chat GPT View on Global Warning as Personal Knowledge Assistant

 ## Curious to learn what chatGPT thinks about Global Waning